solent-eng/solent/README.md

 You can build small things quickly.
 You can easily scale small things into large things.
 You can easily maintain large things.

-Solent is particularly good for addressing embarassingly-concurrent problems.
+Solent is suited to embarassingly-concurrent problems.
 Example: simulations, games, trading systems.
-It's also effective for just building small fiddly stuff, such as an application that needed to effortlessly juggle several types of network connection at the same time.
+It is also effective for just building small fiddly stuff, such as an application that needed to effortlessly juggle several types of network connection at the same time.

 "What components does solent have?"

-* Eng: concurrency engine.
+* Engine: concurrency engine.
 Uses async networking patterns (e.g. select).
 Offers TCP client/server and UDP pub/sub.
 Select loop and scheduling is done for you.

 * Nearcast: an in-process messaging backbone.

-* Gruel: general-purpose bidirection asynchronous network protocol.
-(Nasdaq publish a spec for a protocol called SOUP.
-Somebody who knew about SOUP would hopefully judge Gruel to be a predictable evolution.)

-* Term: general-purpose textual console (currently offers pygame and curses consoles)
+* Term: general-purpose textual console (currently offers pygame and curses consoles.
+Windows-native is coming, to maintain our no-dependency goal.)

-* Mechanisms to build create shared libraries from C and access them from python
+* Access shared libraries (e.g. compiled C).

-* Mechanisms for creating binary distributions (uses pyinstaller)
+* Binary distriction (uses pyinstaller)

-"How evolved is it?"

-/Functionality that is already solid

-Solent is now effective for building single-process message-oriented systems.
-If you wanted to build a complex network app or roguelike game in a single process, you'd find it to be a sharp tool.

-/Memory management

-So far, solent has not focused on deliberate memory management.
-Ideally we'd allocate all memory and never need the garbage collector.

-It's possible that a JITting VM like pypy would manage out the remaining inefficiencies.

-Regardless, we've introduced a memory pool, and started to be deliberate about allocation in the engine core.
-This is still in the early days.

-/Broadcasting

-We don't yet have solid redundancy mechanisms in place, and we will need that before we offer network-based broadcasting.

-You could get some distance by wiring nodes together with using supplied Gruel tools.
-But that's not at all in the spirit of the system.
-Where we need to get to is sequenced broadcasting with a scribe and failover options.

-"With all that, what are some things it would be a good foundation for?"

-Digital audio studio, alt-coin exchange, clearing house, monitoring platform, reference-data aggregator.

-"Where can I learn more?"

-The Glossary (docs/glossary.md) gives an overview of the platform's major concepts.

 "Is it fast?"